-The Province of British Columbia (BC) is committed to a world leading preparedness and response regime for land based spills, as expressed most recently in BC’s five conditions necessary for support of heavy oil projects.
-In keeping with the established polluter-pay principle, and recognizing the increase in development activities across the province, the Ministry of Environment (the ministry) is reviewing industry funded options for strengthening BC’s spill preparedness and response policies and capacity.
-Land based spill refers to any spill impacting the terrestrial environment, including coastal shorelines, regardless of the source.
+The Province of British Columbia (BC) is committed to a world leading preparedness and response regime for land based spills, as expressed in BC’s five conditions necessary for support of heavy oil projects.
+In keeping with the established polluter-pay principle, and recognizing the increase in development activities across the province, the Ministry of Environment is reviewing industry funded options for strengthening BC’s spill preparedness and response policies and capacity.

 This review addresses three aspects of land based spill preparedness and response:

 - World leading regime for land based spill preparedness and response

 - Effective and efficient rules for restoration of the environment following a spill

 - Effective government oversight and coordination of industry spill response

 The public consultation period on the first Intentions Paper closed on Feb.
 15, 2013.
 Comments received during the consultation have been reviewed and an Intentions Paper feedback summary is available.